keybase/book-content/00-getting_started/01-security.md

 Your contacts just need to be sure that you are you on Keybase.
 In other words, your account needs to be trustworthy.

-### Devices, proofs, and following help make your Keybase account trustworthy
+### Devices, proofs, and following make your Keybase account trustworthy
 To be sure that your Keybase account is trustworthy, your contacts need to know that your account belongs to you and that only you have access to it.

 Lots of online accounts require a username and password to accomplish this.
 Your username theoretically lets others know that an account belongs to you.
 And your password theoretically allows only you to access it.
 You can use two-factor authentication for more security with a password but it’s still not perfect. (*[WIRED](https://www.wired.com/story/keybase-two-factor-authentication/)* has a nice explanation.)